← mariacybersec

 The Silent SIEM: Why Data ≄ Detection

-A Post-Mortem on Stateless Logic & Telemetry Gaps
+A Post-Mortem on Stateless Logic, Schema Drift & Correlation Failure

-Executive Summary: SOC failures are rarely caused by missing tools or broken ingestion.
-They happen when logic, schema, and execution reality drift apart.
-This project examined why enabled, healthy SIEM detections failed to trigger during a simulated Linux intrusion chain; and what it takes to fix that silence.
+SOC failures are rarely caused by missing tools or broken ingestion.
+More often, they happen when logic, schema, and execution reality drift apart.
+In this project, I investigated why enabled and "healthy" Elastic Security detections failed to trigger during a simulated Linux intrusion chain, despite telemetry being present.
+The outcome was a clear reminder of a core detection engineering truth: Data existing ≠ detection working.

 Conclusion: the SIEM was not blind.
 The data existed.

-1. Schema Mismatch: The SSH brute-force rule queried system.auth.
-An audit via Dev Tools showed the dataset never initialized.
-Logs existed, but not in the schema the rule assumed.
+1) Schema Mismatch: The SSH brute-force rule queried system.auth.
+A Dev Tools audit showed that the dataset never initialized; logs existed, but not in the schema the rule assumed.
 Lesson: a detection rule is only as effective as the data model it relies on.

-2. Field Semantic Brittleness: One process-based rule expected a specific parent executable.
-Actual telemetry showed the shell interpreter instead.
-The detection failed not because the behavior was absent, but because OS execution semantics didn’t match the rule’s assumptions.
+2) Field Semantic Brittleness: One process-based detection expected a specific parent executable.
+However, actual telemetry reflected different execution semantics (the shell interpreter instead).
+The detection failed not because the behavior was absent, but because the rule's assumptions didn't match real OS execution behavior.

-3. Stateless Evaluation: Identity, process, and network telemetry existed, but remained siloed.
-Without state, time, or entity correlation, the SIEM evaluated each signal as low-fidelity noise.
-The system saw events but it did not understand behavior.
+3) Stateless Evaluation: Identity, process, and network telemetry existed, but remained siloed.
+Without state, time correlation, or entity linking, the SIEM evaluated each signal as low-fidelity noise.
+The system saw events; but it did not understand behavior.

-To close the gap, I replaced point-in-time detections with a stateful EQL sequence.
-Instead of alerting on individual events, the rule correlates a temporal chain:
+To close the gap, I attempted to replace point-in-time detections with a stateful EQL sequence.
+Instead of alerting on individual events, the goal was to correlate a temporal chain:

 sequence by host.name, user.name with maxspan=15m